MarcoDuiker/QGIS_BGT_Import/help/source/FAQ.rst

 Of course it is also handy if you need only one or two gml files from the BGT.

+Beware: As the ``.gfs`` files used by the plugin are getting tweaked more and more using this second tab might give you inferior result compared to the first tab.
+The second tab does not have support for non-linear geometries ("bogen") and does not support "voorloopnullen" on eg. BAG id's.

 Why is the BGT-zip containing all those bloated gml files smaller than the geopackage containing the same data?
 ===============================================================================================================